 Children Attending Services

 Children of all ages are welcome to join their families at SUUF.
-Their joyful noise and energy remind our church of our past and future.
+Their joyful noise and energy remind us of our past and future.
 As always, Sedona Unitarian Universalist Fellowship is here to support you and your family.
 Please contact our minister or a board member with any questions or concerns.

 .